 Inpatient Palliative Care Consultation:

-Meridian Health offers an inpatient palliative care consultation program at all seven acute care hospitals.
+Hackensack Meridian Health offers an inpatient palliative care consultation program at all seven acute care hospitals.
 The inpatient palliative care team consists of a physician, nurse practitioner, social worker and chaplain, and works with the patient’s other physicians to provide an extra layer of support.
 The team focuses on managing physical symptoms, coordinating care, and providing emotional and spiritual support.
 In order to receive an inpatient palliative care consultation, a physician must place an order for palliative care.

 Skilled Nursing Facility Consultations:

-At all five Meridian Nursing and Rehabilitation facilities, as well as the Meridian Willows Assisted Living Facility, a palliative care referral-based outpatient consultation program is offered.
+At all five Hackensack Meridian Health Nursing and Rehabilitation facilities, as well as the Meridian Willows Assisted Living Facility, a palliative care referral-based outpatient consultation program is offered.
 This program is available for any patient in any of these facilities, whether there for a short-term rehabilitation or there as a resident in a long term care unit.
 The palliative care team can help with symptom management, advance care planning, care coordination, and emotional support.

 Home-Based Palliative Care Program:

 Working with physician oversight, a palliative care team comprised of nurse practitioners, nurses, social workers, and chaplains visits patients and their families at home.
 Focusing on symptom management, psychosocial and spiritual support, the team works together to add an additional layer of support for the patient and their family on an ongoing basis.
 This program is meant for patients who experience a taxing effort to leave the home.
 The team works closely with patients’ primary physicians and helps to coordinate and deliver comprehensive and personalized care.